MicrosoftDocs/sql-docs/docs/ssms/quickstarts/ssms-connect-query-azure-synapse-analytics.md

 [!INCLUDE [asa](../../includes/applies-to-version/asa.md)]

-Get started using SQL Server Management Studio (SSMS) to connect to your dedicated SQL pool (formely SQL DW) in Azure Synapse Analytics and run some Transact-SQL (T-SQL) commands.
+Get started using SQL Server Management Studio (SSMS) to connect to your dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics and run some Transact-SQL (T-SQL) commands.

 > [!div class="checklist"]
 > - Connect to a dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics